Phone-GWP-group

 Orange packaging can be difficult to get right - but typically provides a warm, confident appearance

-Communicates: Friendly, cheerful, confidence, fun, adventurous, warmth, cost-effectiveness, creativity
+• Communicates: Friendly, cheerful, confident, fun, adventurous, warm, cost-effective, and creative.

 Yellow